On the Way: The First Protease Inhibitor-Based Single-Tablet Regimen

 Clinical Bottom Line

 This study of D/C/F/TAF is planned to continue for a total of 48 weeks, followed by an extension phase.
 D/C/F/TAF also is being studied in ARV-naive patients, and more data should be reported in coming months.
-Based on currently available data, use of this first single-tablet regimen to include a protease inhibitor probably will be limited to treatment-naive or "lightly experienced" populations; further study will be needed to determine its potential utility in minimizing pill burden for more treatment-experienced patients, its pharmacokinetics during pregnancy, and its efficacy and impact in persons coinfected with hepatitis.
+Use of this first single-tablet regimen to include a protease inhibitor probably will be limited to treatment-naive or "lightly experienced" populations.
+Further study will be needed to determine its potential utility in minimizing pill burden for more treatment-experienced patients, its pharmacokinetics during pregnancy, and its efficacy and impact in persons coinfected with hepatitis.

 - Molina JM, Gallant J, Orkin C, et. al. Efficacy and safety of switching from boosted-protease inhibitor plus emtricitabine/tenofovir disoproxil fumarate regimens to the single-tablet regimen of darunavir/cobicistat/emtricitabine/tenofovir alafenamide (D/C/F/TAF) in virologically-suppressed, HIV-1-infected adults through 24 weeks: EMERALD study.
 In program and abstracts of the 9th IAS Conference on HIV Science; July 23-26, 2017; Paris, France.
 Oral abstract TUAB0101.